Van Rysel winter cycling Endurance jacket review: Cold weather cycling performance way beyond its price point

 Comfort

-The jacket was also super comfortable while riding.
-There’s no restriction around the shoulders, chest or upper back, and those nice extra long sleeves stayed put both riding on the hoods and down on the drops.
+I’ve had no issues with comfort while riding in this Van Rysel jacket.
+There’s no restriction around the shoulders, chest or upper back, and those nice extra long sleeves stay put both riding on the hoods and down on the drops.
 You’ve also got reflective detailing on the back, which is always reassuring.
 They’ve put reflective strips on the left sleeve too.
 Presumably given this is a European brand, that’s because on the continent you’d usually be using your left arm to indicate turning left across the road at a junction.
 Obviously for UK riders, we could do with it being on the other arm since we ride on the left.
 But still, it’s a thoughtful detail.

 It’s missing a couple of added extras like a two-way zip, and taped zips on the pockets.
 And the fit isn’t quite as nice as you’ll get from a higher end option.
 But overall, if you’re on a budget and you’re looking for a solid winter cycling jacket that will see you through the coldest winter months with a base layer underneath, while being breathable enough to use on its own for early spring.
-I doubt you’ll find another option that packs as much punch for your pennies as the Van Rysel winter cycling Endurance jacket.
+I doubt you’ll find another option that gives you as much bang for your buck as the Van Rysel winter cycling Endurance jacket.

 Ratings